ksigei/world_crypto_summit/README.md

 ## Acknowledgments

+- Hat tip to Cindy Chin fo creating this design and sharing it on Behance
-- Hat tip to anyone whose code was used
+- Hat tip to Microverse for providing evrything
+- Thanks to coding partners and all teams that helped me accomplished my work
 - Inspiration
 - etc

-## 📝 License

 This project is [MIT](./MIT.md) licensed.